polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/specify-the-origin-for-a-call.md

 - The node template running in development mode: `./target/release/node-template --dev`
 - The frontend template running and connecting to the local node: `yarn start`
-- Your browser connected to the local web server: <http://localhost:8000/>
+- Your browser connected to the local web server: <http://localhost:8000/><!-- markdown-link-check-disable-line -->

 1. Change the active account to Alice.